aditya123473892/wagtail/Google-Summer-of-Code.md

 - Make it customisable
 - allow for the project to be imported into existing Wagtail projects and document how it can be built, customised and run (automatic screenshots) against those custom Wagtail installations
 - allow for additional pages/header/footer/feedback to be integrated

-### Expected outcomes

-A dedicated User Guide website with content editors as targeted audience.

 ### Skills